 The light clean eating soup offers many slimming benefits: it is good for warming up and makes you full and happy when your stomach grumbles.
 Due to its high water content it hardly supplies any calories.
 If you don't like cabbage soup at all then this low calorie leek soup could also make a perfect starter before your regular meals.
 Thanks to its satiating effect you won't go overboard with your main course.

 The top 2 anti-cancer vegetable

 And if this is not enough to convince you, maybe the research from Dr. Michael Greger does.
 When it comes to anti-cancer properties, some vegetables are more beneficial than others.
 In fact he could find out that leek is right after garlic the number 2 top vegetable most adept at blocking human cancer cell growth in a petri dish.(1)

 Overall he highlighted 2 super food classes: allium vegetables and cruciferous vegetables.
 Let's pretend you want to consume vegetables with the highest anti-cancer properties.
 In that case allium vegetables and cruciferous vegetables would be on top of the list.

-Isn’t this reason enough to not only keep my leek and potato soup recipe handy but also to cook it for your next meal?
+Isn't this reason enough to not only keep my easy soup recipe handy but also to cook it for your next meal?